-Sometimes users of the Skedulo mobile apps, Skedulo and Skedulo X, will see "OAuth" errors when logging in.
+Sometimes users of the Skedulo mobile apps, Skedulo Classic and Skedulo, will see "OAuth" errors when logging in.
 OAuth is a third-party authorization system.
 It allows Skedulo to use authenticated sessions from other systems such as Salesforce to guarantee a user's identity.

 There are a number of OAuth error messages which have different causes.
 This article lists the most common errors together with possible causes and solutions.
 If your organization uses a custom, non-Salesforce login page we suggest you first contact your organization's admins for help.